Neru Leavasa: Political career

-Leavasa was elected to the Māngere-Ōtāhuhu Local Board in the 2019 elections.
+Leavasa was elected to the Māngere-Ōtāhuhu Local Board in the 2019 Auckland local elections.
+He resigned from the board in November 2020.

-At the Leavasa stood for parliament for the Labour Party and was ranked 52nd on the party list.
-He also ran for the Takanini electorate which he won by a margin of 7,724 votes, defeating National Party candidate Rima Nakhle.
-This was the first election after Takanini had been created and many, including University of Auckland political scientist Lara Greaves, had anticipated prior to the election that the seat would be won by National.
+At the October 2020 general election, Leavasa stood as the Labour Party candidate in the Takanini electorate which he won by a margin of 7,724 votes, defeating National Party candidate Rima Nakhle.
+He was also ranked 52nd on the party list.
+Takanini was a newly created electorate that year and had been predicted, including by University of Auckland political scientist Lara Greaves, to be won by National.
 During his time in Parliament, Leavasa was deputy chair of the health committee and also sat as a member of the Pae Ora legislation committee.

-Leavasa and Nakhle contested Takanini a second time at the 2023 New Zealand general election; Leavasa lost by a margin of 8,775 votes.
+Leavasa and Nakhle contested Takanini a second time at the 2023 general election; Leavasa lost by a margin of 8,775 votes.
 His position of 38 on the Labour Party list was not high enough to see him return as a list MP.

+Leava has been selected as Labour's candidate in the Botany electorate for the 2026 general election.